Keyboard shortcuts

 • Container networking (virtual interfaces, isolation)

-• Log streaming from containers
+• Log streaming from containers (stdout/stderr capture)

-Phase 6 — Management
+Phase 6 — Management (Not started)

-Goal: External API for managing the node.
+Goal: Docker-compatible management API for the node.

 Deliverables: